chrisxfire/chrisxfire.github.io/content/notes/dotnet/libraries/system.threading.tasks/task.md

 ```

 ### Notes
-While waiting on one or more Tasks to complete, exceptions thrown are propogated to the thread that called the `Wait` method:
+While waiting on one or more Tasks to complete, exceptions thrown are propagated to the thread that called the `Wait` method:
 ```cs
 try
 {